adaorachi/RPG-Game/README.md

 ## Installation

 NOTE: To install the full features of this game as seen in the online version, you will have to use the - [deployed-game](https://github.com/adaorachi/RPG-Game/tree/deployed-game) repo branch, where the client and server codes are contained.
-It i also important to note that the application will need the following prequisite installations to be done locally on PC - [MongoDB](https://docs.mongodb.com/manual/installation/) and  - [Docker](https://www.docker.com/) to containerize the game app.
-The applications above are used in order to serve the game authentication system properly.
+It is also important to note that the application will need the following prequisite installations to be done locally on PC - [MongoDB](https://docs.mongodb.com/manual/installation/) and  - [Docker](https://www.docker.com/) to containerize the game app. <p>The applications above are used in order to serve the game authentication system properly.</p>
-Docker: A tool designed to create, deploy, and run applications by using containers.
-Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as one package.
+<p>Docker: A tool designed to create, deploy, and run applications by using containers.
+Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as one package.</p>

 However, if you wish to install the game application with less features, you will have to use this current repo branch - [phaser-RPG](https://github.com/adaorachi/RPG-Game/tree/phaser-RPG).
 Features like user authentication, chat system and inventories are removed as these features uses the user authenticaiton to be implemented.